syncfusion-content/xamarin-docs/Xamarin/SfListView/MVVM.md

 {% endhighlight %}
 {% endtabs %}

-You can download the entire sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/MVVMTapCommand2101998894).
+You can download the entire sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/MVVMTapCommand2101998894).

-### Handling Item Hold Action
+### Handling item hold action

-ListView supports binding to [HoldCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~HoldCommand.html) property to bind the item holding action from ViewModel where you can write navigation or any other action code in the execute action.
-When you define Command then [ItemHoldingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemHoldingEventArgs.html) passed as command parameter which has item information in execute action.
+ListView supports binding the [HoldCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~HoldCommand.html) property with the item holding action from ViewModel, where you can write navigation or any other action code in the execution.
+When defining the command, [ItemHoldingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemHoldingEventArgs.html) will be passed as command parameter which has item information in execution.

-You can define command parameter for `HoldCommand` using [HoldCommandParameter](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~HoldCommandParameter.html) where you can get the element reference you passed in ViewModel.
+You can define the command parameter for the `HoldCommand` using [HoldCommandParameter](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~HoldCommandParameter.html), where you can get the element reference passed in ViewModel.

 {% tabs %}
 {% highlight xaml %}